Today@Sam Article

 “When we considered the theme being 'Ignite,' we thought of the ways that one idea can ignite someone’s passion for changing the world,” TEDxSHSU Co-Director Paul Eaton said.
 “One idea can change our communities in ways that are going to be really impactful because you never know what sparks are going to come off of that one idea.”

-As part of the program’s talent search, students from the Elliott T. Bowers Honors College, a key supporter of the event, apply alongside faculty, staff and members of the community to present on a topic of their choice.
-One such student, criminal justice major Desirey Delara, titled her presentation “Erasing ‘Why Don’t You Leave?’ from Domestic Violence Conversations.”
+As part of the program’s talent search, students, faculty, staff and members of the community apply to present on a topic of their choice.
+Desirey Delara, an Elliott T. Bowers Honors College student and criminal justice major, titled her presentation “Erasing ‘Why Don’t You Leave?’ from Domestic Violence Conversations.”

 Delara was introduced to the possibility of presenting her knowledge when she attended Francisco “Paco” Usero Gonzalez’s discussion on assisting bilingual learners with dyslexia during last year’s TEDxSHSU event.
 After experiencing for herself how ideas can change minds, she decided to speak on her experiences supporting women going through domestic abuse.